Module socket

 Parameters:

-• family integer The address family for the socket (e.g., socket.af.INET).
+• family integer address family (e.g., linux.socket.af.INET).

-• type integer The type of the socket (e.g., socket.sock.STREAM).
+• type integer socket type (e.g., linux.socket.sock.STREAM).

-• protocol integer The protocol to be used (e.g., socket.ipproto.TCP).
+• protocol integer protocol (e.g., linux.socket.ipproto.TCP).
 For AF_PACKET sockets, protocol is typically an ETH_P_* value in network byte order (e.g., linux.hton16(0x0003) for ETH_P_ALL).

 Returns: